Debian / Ubuntu Packaging

 • Debian packaging is complex enough that it lives in a separate repository: kanidm/kanidm_ppa_automation.

-• While official packages are available at https://kanidm.github.io/kanidm_ppa/ these instructions will guide you through replicating the same process locally, using cross & Docker to isolate the build process from your normal computer and allow building packages for multiple architectures.
+• While official packages are available at https://kanidm.github.io/kanidm_ppa/ these instructions will guide you through replicating the same process locally, using Docker to isolate the build process from your normal computer.

 • While the examples below will use aarch64-unknown-linux-gnu aka arm64, the same process works for x86_64-unknown-linux-gnu aka amd64 as well.